Cysiuu/awesome-browsers/README.md

 # Search Engines

 - ## Standard Search Engines
-    - **[Google](https://www.google.com/)** - The most popular and widely used search engine, known for its fast, comprehensive, and accurate search results, along with a range of integrated tools and services
+    - **[Google](https://www.google.com/)** - The most popular and widely used search engine, known for its fast, comprehensive, and accurate search results, along with a range of integrated tools and services, altough, not really secure

     - **[Microsoft Bing](https://www.bing.com/)** - A robust alternative to Google, Bing offers visually rich search results, image searches, and rewards users with Microsoft Points